victoryang/socket-demo/doc/Architecture/Distributed/02-kubernetes/pod/pod_lifecycle.md

 |Failed|All containers in the Pod have terminated, and at least one container has terminated in failure.
 That is, the container either exited with non-zero status or was terminated by the system|
 |Unknown|For some reason the state of the Pod could not be obtained.
 This phase typically occurs due to an error in communicating with the node where the Pod should be running|

+If a node dies or is disconnected from the rest of the cluster, Kubernetes applies a policy for setting the `phase` of all Pods on the lost node to Failed.

 ## Container States

 As well as the phase of the Pod overall, Kubernetes tracks the state of each container inside a Pod.
-You can use container life cycle to trigger events to run at certain points in a container's lifecycle.
+You can use [container life cycle hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) to trigger events to run at certain points in a container's lifecycle.

 Once the scheduler assigns a Pod to a Node,the kubelet starts creating containers for that Pod using a container runtime.
 There are three possible container state: `Waiting`, `Running`, and `Terminating`.